heyjianjing/fourier_transform_and_optics/README.md

 `ft_05`
 * Problem with classic Fourier transform definition
-* Rapidly decreasing functions that works for classic definition
+* Rapidly decreasing functions that work for classic definition
 * Test function and distribution
 * Delta function as distribution
 * Ordinary function as distribution